 Indira Cowl

 After I released the Indira shawl, I wore it everywhere—to work, knit nights, a winter wedding.
 Anywhere I wanted elegance without overthinking it.
 But in some settings, like around my office, I realized a smaller accessory would be more practical.
 I found myself wanting something I could throw on and that would stay put.
+A cowl with the same stitch patterns felt perfect, so I started sketching.

 The size and shape were crucial.
 I wanted the same beautiful drape as the shawl and decided to make the cowl wider at the base, narrower at the top.
 I also wanted to knit as much of that striking double-braided cable as possible.
 Sideways construction was the answer.
 It gave me the opportunity to play with short rows, which I’d been wanting to explore more, and to include not just one but two cables!
 The fun part was problem-solving and figuring out how to execute it so the pattern would be repeatable.
 When I finally drew a short-row diagram that looked promising, I circled it and wrote, “This works!”